You do not need to memorize everything. In fact, the experienced and professional developers don’t memorize everything.

-You really shouldn’t waste time committing details to memory when you really should be remembering the bigger picture and how things relate and understanding the important concepts.
+You really shouldn’t waste time committing details to memory when you really should be remembering the bigger picture and understanding the important concepts.

-In HTML, learn the key elements to build a web page, start small and implement your learning.
-Know how the form element works, once you know all of the ins and outs of an HTML5 form elements, repeat the process with other tags.
+In HTML, learn the key elements to build a web page; start small and implement your learning.
+Know how the form element works, once you know all of the ins and outs of the HTML5 form elements, repeat the process with other tags.

 You should know the basic tags you’ll be using on a daily basis like; body, div, head, p, ul, li, h1, h2, h3, h4, h5, h6, span, strong, em, table etc. These elements are the fundamentals you should really know.

 You should know how to change a font size, color, margin, padding, and width, etc. You should know clearly how to float an element using float left or right, and how to clear a float.

 You should know the difference between; em, px, rem and %.
 You should also know how to write a basic media query if you want your website or application to be responsive across multiple platforms.

 It’s totally okay if you don’t know the half-a-dozen different elements that HTML or CSS has.
 If you need any help, there’s always Google 😏